megamsys/docs/apps.rst

 Developing apps is easy with megam.::

-   1. change code
+   1. Change code

-   2. publish code to source code repository. {we support Github, Bitbucket under testing)
+   2. push code to source code repository. {we support Github, Assembla, Bitbucket, Cloudforge, or any  Git)

-Now that your code is published, let us launch it in the cloud of your choice.
+Now that your code is pushed, let us launch it in the cloud of your choice.

-This is a follow on to the ``quick launch``

 How do i launch in cloud ?
 ============================